-The parenting style that supports the development of critical thinking skills in childhood
+Inside: Learn parenting strategies that support the development of critical thinking skills in childhood

 “Mom.
 I made a mistake”said my seven year old.